 Who can participate?
 The Challenge is geared for a youth audience between the ages of 8 years to 17 years and is open to children all over the world.
 The mean age for this contest is 12 years old; however, much younger and older students do participate and perform equally well.
 Youth form teams of 2-4 members with one adult captain 18+ years old acting as the mentor of the team.
 Teams can be made up of friends at a local public/private/home school, or kids from an afterschool program like Scouts, 4-H, or a robotics clubs.
 The most important asset a MOONBOTS Team can bring to the competitions is their willingness to want to learn about lunar exploration.

 When does the competition typically happen?
 The competition is held yearly.
-Registration opens online in the early part of the year (January-March).
-The first phase of the Challenge begins in mid spring (April-June).
+Registration opens online February 1 and kicks of the first Phase of Challenge and run until the end of March.
 An unlimited amount of teams can participate in the first phase of the Challenge.
-Phase Two traditionally begins at the beginning of July and lasts through August.
-Thirty teams are selected to participate in Phase Two.
+Phase Two runs from April through June 2017.
+Twelve teams are selected to participate in Phase Two.

 Why did the Google Lunar XPRIZE create this competition?
 There are many reasons for creating this competition.
 We want to reach youth from all over the world and create a youth based community that wants to learn about the Google Lunar XPRIZE, lunar exploration and all of the cool things that you can do in space.
 This Challenge is innovative, exciting and free.
 Teams get to showcase their work to people in their local community and all over the globe.
 Students get to work with their friends on a project and use social media platforms to interact with one another.
 We want every student that participates in the MOONBOTS Challenge to have a great experience and get a taste of what it is like to be a part of the Google Lunar XPRIZE.